-$\alpha$,$\beta$,\dots are parameters measuring the strength of the nonlinear terms.
-One usually refers to the \emph{$\alpha$-model} if $\alpha$ is the only non-zero parameter; to the \emph{$\beta$-model} if $\beta$ is the only non-zero parameter; to the \emph{$\alpha+\beta$-model} if both $\alpha$ and $\beta$ are non-zero and to the \emph{generalised FPU model} if the lowest degree of the nonlinearity is greater or equal $5$.
+and $\alpha$,$\beta$,\dots are the parameters measuring the strength of the nonlinear terms.
+One usually refers to the \emph{$\alpha$-model} if $\alpha$ is the only non-zero parameter; to the \emph{$\beta$-model} if $\beta$ is the only non-zero parameter; to the \emph{$\alpha+\beta$-model} if both $\alpha$ and $\beta$ are non-zero, and to the \emph{generalised FPU model} if the lowest degree of the nonlinearity is greater than or equal $5$.

-When all the parameters in the nonlinearity are set to zero, the Hamiltonian describes an \emph{harmonic chain} that is a chain where nearest neighbours interact with linear forces only.
-This latter system is integrable in the sense of Liouville and the Hamiltonian is diagonalised introducing Fourier coefficients
+When all the parameters in the nonlinearity are set to zero, the Hamiltonian (\ref{eq:FPUHam}) reduces to that of a \emph{harmonic chain}, where particles interact through linear forces only.
+The latter system is integrable in the sense of Liouville, and the Hamiltonian is diagonalised by the (discrete) Fourier transform

 and similarly for $q_j$.
-In these variables, integrals of motion are the energies of the Fourier modes
+The integrals of motion are the energies of the Fourier modes